WordPress/gutenberg/packages/block-editor/src/components/use-resize-canvas/README.md

 ### Usage

-The function returns a style object which can be applied to a container.
+The hook returns a style object which can be applied to a container.
 It is passed the current device type, which can be obtained from `__experimentalGetPreviewDeviceType`.

 ```jsx
 import { __experimentalUseResizeCanvas as useResizeCanvas } from '@wordpress/block-editor';